 First, let’s start with construction.
 This is one of a few hybrid mattresses that you can actually find under the $500 mark.
 Why does a hybrid mattress matter?
 Glad you asked.
 Well, the term hybrid means the mattress contains both coils and layers of foam, and coils in general are much more durable and supportive than the typical firm poly-foams most budget beds use for their support foundation.
 So, durability—check that box.

 What about comfort?
-Well, although this bed has a quilted memory foam top layer, it actually has more of a neutral-foam feel.
+Well, although this bed has a quilted foam top layer, it actually has more of a neutral-foam feel.
 This means the mattress has a soft foam feel, but it doesn’t quite contour to your body the way traditional memory foam does.
 A lot people out there prefer this type of feel.

 So all in all, you can start to see why this bed made the list.
-For a bed that you can often find below the $300 mark (queen size), it’s hard to find many negatives, which is quite rare considering its competition.
+For a bed that you can often find below the $550 mark for the king size mattress, it’s hard to find many negatives, which is quite rare considering its competition.
 If you want to learn about more budget beds, be sure to check out our Best Cheap Mattresses list.

 As we alluded to above, Brooklyn Bedding has a reputation in the online mattress industry for making super high quality beds.
 They operate out of a massive, state-of-the-art manufacturing facility in Arizona so rest easy knowing your bed was constructed in the USA.
 I know that matters to a lot of people.